evkx/evkx.github.io/content/models/gmc/hummer_ev/hummer_ev_suv_3x/_index.md

 ### Suspension

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 257 mm, and the maximum is 406 mm.

+### Steering

+Dynamic steering is a standard on the GMC Hummer EV SUV 3x, varying the steering ratio based on driving speed for enhanced control and comfort.
 In addition,  rear-wheel steering is available as a standard feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Drive Modes